msyamkumar/cs220-f21-projects/p9/README.md

 As usual, hand in the `main.ipynb` file (use the `#qN` format).
 Start by downloading the following files: [`test.py`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p9/test.py), [`mapping.csv`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p8/mapping.csv), and [`movies.csv`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p8/movies.csv).
 Note that we are using the same `mapping.csv` and the same `movies.csv` as we did in [p8](https://github.com/msyamkumar/cs220-f21-projects/tree/main/p8).

-In `main.ipynb`, make sure to include a new cell with the following code:
+In `main.ipynb`, make sure to include a new cell with the following code.
+These are the **only** import statements you are allowed to use on this project.

 ```python
 import csv